 Be Personable

 As a brand, your goal should be to create lasting customer-brand relationships.
-This will be difficult to achieve if you are not creating content with a personal feel to it.
+This won’t be easy to achieve if you are not creating content with a personal touch.
 Personalize your content by specifically matching it to your audience.
-You will not want to post the same content on Facebook as you did on Instagram or Twitter.
+You will not want to post the duplicate content on Facebook as you did on Instagram or Twitter.
 Your audience is probably different on all three social media platforms.
 Spending extra time to craft an appealing voice for each audience will go a long way to ensuring your brand is maximizing its exposure.

 Recap

-Being able to tell your brand’s story through the content you create is not impossible if you spend some time and think about how you want customers to view you.
+Being able to tell your brand’s story through the content you create is not impossible if you take the time to consider how you want customers to view you.
 If the goal of your content marketing efforts is to gain the trust of your customers, your brand needs to be consistent, excellent, honest, a leader, and personable.
 When your brand treats customers with respect, you can expect to see growth.
-And for sustained success, spend some time and build trust.
+And for sustained success, take the time to build trust.